minjo1234/TIL/3.Resource/CS/Cloud/AWS/EC2.md

 	- are locked at the Availability Zone (AZ) level
 	- gp2: IO increases if the disk size independently
 	- gp3 & io I : can increase IO independently
+- To migrate an EBS volume across AZ
+	- Take a snapshot